nikoladevelops/godot-blast-bullets-2d/README.md

 ---

-// TODO UPDATE NEXT SECTIONS

 ## How To Install
-#### BlastBullets2D targets <b>Godot Engine 4.4.1</b>.
-As long as there are no breaking changes to GDExtension in the future, then it should work for all future 4.4.x Godot releases.
+#### BlastBullets2D targets <b>Godot Engine 4.5 and 4.6</b>.
+As long as there are no breaking changes to GDExtension in the future, then it should work for all future Godot releases.

 1. Go in [Releases](https://github.com/nikoladevelops/godot-blast-bullets-2d/releases) and on the latest release click and download `blastbullets2d.zip`